 The smart homes of the near future could easily have over 100 nodes.
-Even if battery life is 5 years, that averages out to changing 2 dead batteries a month.
+Even if battery life is five years, that averages out to changing two dead batteries a month.
 It wouldn’t take many months for the consumer to start asking themselves if these systems are worth the hassle.

 Every time a consumer takes off a wearable to charge its batteries, it’s an opportunity for them to stop using it.
-Half of all consumers who buy wearable devices stop using them within a few months and charging is a major reason for that.
+Half of all consumers who buy wearable devices stop using them within a few months, and charging is a significant reason for that.

 What's the solution?
 Remove the hassle.

-One of the simplest and easiest forms of energy to utilize is light.
+One of the simplest and most accessible forms of energy to utilize is light.
 Whether you are in your home, driving to work, or walking down the street, light is present for a majority of the waking day.

 The power available depends on how intense or bright the light is.
 Since our eyes are so good at adjusting to bright and dim light, you might be surprised that outdoor light can be over 1000 times more intense than indoor light.
 Unfortunately, that means 1000 times less power available in dimly lit indoor environments.